-The uniform you will need to start your training at Lancaster Beauty School for all programs includes the following:
+The uniform all students will need to start their training for all programs at Lancaster Beauty School includes the following:

-All Students

-Black Scrub (Nurse)-type Pants
+- Black Scrub (Nurse-type) Pants

-Black Leather type Shoes - no slip-on foot covered
+- Black Leather-type Shoes

+- No slip-ons

+- o Foot must be covered.

-Black Smock and shirt or blouse
+- Black Smock and Shirt or Blouse

-Black Socks or Nylons
+- Black Socks or Nylons

 Only professional clothing is allowed.
 No gym clothes are permitted.
-See complete policy (p.
-39).